dontamayo/nba-final-q3/README.md

 ### My Journey in Creating this Apps

-##### All credits to galvanize, to my teacher Adam for my Q3 projects, to my classmates for helping me reach my potentials, to Coding Revolution and Udemy Courses to enhance my learning
+##### All credits to galvanize, to my teacher Adam for my Q3 project, to my classmates for helping me reach my potentials, to Coding Revolution and Udemy Courses to enhance my learning

 ##### Steps
 | Title | Commands | Comments |